-While we marketing pros tend to keep things clear and simple with our clients, we’ll often use marketing slang terms as shorthand when trading tips with each other online or at networking events.
+While we marketing pros tend to keep things clear and simple when writing website copy or marketing emails, we’ll often use marketing slang terms as shorthand when trading tips with each other online or at networking events.

 If you’re new to marketing or just want to sound smarter on LinkedIn, this list of practical marketing slang terms will get you caught up in no time.

 The act of changing a single variable in two otherwise-identical pieces of marketing content to see which achieves better results.
 Common A/B tests include using two different subject lines on a marketing email (with each subject line going to 50% of your list), measuring the effect of a new headline or lead image on your homepage, or changing the location of a signup form on a landing page.

 The key with A/B testing is to only test one variable at a time.
 That way you know why one asset is performing better than the other.
 (See also: multivariate testing)

 An article in a publication that is designed to promote a product or service, but is presented in the style of original editorial content.
 The brand being advertised foots the bill, and the publication is required to add a disclaimer that what you’re reading is actually sponsored content.

 The group of people who you create all your content for, AKA your real bosses (they don’t really know what they want either).
 An audience is typically defined by their demographics and behavior.

 Hyperlinked text that leads to an external webpage.
 High-quality ones are important for SEO and better search engine rankings because it helps connect a “web” between your website and other related domain leaders.
 Backlinks show Google that your website is so cool that it hangs out with all the other cool websites so it definitely should be popular.